daniel-furman/daniel-furman.github.io/content/_index.md

 # <ins>Favorite Quotes</ins>

-> "The world represented in your training data is the only world you can expect to succeed in."
+* "The world represented in your training data is the only world you can expect to succeed in."
 Cassie Kozyrkov.
-Making Friends with Machine Learning, Google.<br><br>
+Making Friends with Machine Learning, Google.
-> “More data beats better models, better data beats more data, and eighty percent of the outcomes result from twenty percent of the inputs.”<br><br>
+* “More data beats better models, better data beats more data, and eighty percent of the outcomes result from twenty percent of the inputs.”
-> “Putting predictive models into production is one of the most direct ways that data scientists can add value to an organization.”
+* “Putting predictive models into production is one of the most direct ways that data scientists can add value to an organization.”
 Ben Weber, Data Science in Production.